What are myasthenia gravis (MG) tests?

 - The electrode may be moved to record activity in different muscles.

-- Your provider will attach one or more electrodes to a certain nerve or nerves using tape or a paste.
+- Your provider will stick electrodes to your skin above a nerve they're checking using tape or a paste.
 The electrodes, called stimulating electrodes, deliver a mild electrical pulse.

-- Your provider will send a small pulse of electricity through the stimulating electrodes to trigger the nerve to send a signal to the muscle.
+- Your provider will send a small pulse of electricity through the stimulating electrodes to trigger the nerve to signal the muscle.
+This may cause a mild tingling feeling.

 - Your provider will record the time it takes for your muscle to respond to the nerve signal.